TheNorthEestern/love-heattech/README.md

 ![](pics/sortof_heattech_grid.png)
 ![](pics/heattech_grid.jpg)

-<p style="font-weight: bold; text-align: center;">Use the up and down
-arrows to tool with the spacing between squares</p>
+__Use the up and down arrows to tool with the spacing between squares__

 ![](pics/sortof_heattech_grid.gif)